What is NSO?

 Here is how you can register for NSO exam:

-- Prospectus containing the Registration forms are sent to all schools registered with Science Olympiad Foundation.
+- The prospectus, containing the Registration, is sent to all schools registered with the Science Olympiad Foundation

 What are the NSO Exam Dates?